karol-brejna-i/voltdb-charglt/README.md

 **High Availability**

-Although this demo doesn&#39;t include support for failovers (I&#39;m working on a HA/XDCR demo) the schema does.
+Although this demo doesn&#39;t include support for failovers, the schema does.
 In any HA scenario you have to cope with a situation where you send a request to the database and then don&#39;t know whether it worked or not, as  you didn&#39;t get a message back.
 Given that when we report usage we&#39;re spending customer&#39;s money we can never, ever get into a situation where we charge them twice.
 This means that each call to &quot;Add Credit&quot; or &quot;Report Usage and Reserve More&quot; needs to include a unique identifier for the transaction, and the system needs to keep a list of successful transactions for long enough to make sure it&#39;s not a duplicate.

 **Downstream Systems**